c00kiemon5ter/Pancakes/README.md

 -------

     ----------------------------------------------------------------------------
-    "THE BEER-WARE LICENSE" (Revision 42):
+    "THE COOKIE-WARE LICENSE" (Revision 42-jar):
      <ivan.kanak[at]gmail.com> wrote this file and scripts.
 As long as you retain
      this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return, -- Ivan c00kiemon5ter V Kanakarakis
+If we meet some day, and you think this stuff is worth it, you can buy me cookies in return.
+        -- Ivan c00kiemon5ter V Kanakarakis
     ----------------------------------------------------------------------------

-by [Ivan c00kiemon5ter Kanakarakis][blog] ~ <ivan.kanak[at]gmail.com>
+by [Ivan c00kiemon5ter Kanakarakis][blog]

   [blog]: http://c00kiemon5ter.github.com